 The WADA CODE offers a fundamental rationale, the most relevant words being these below:

-...it is the essence of Olympism; it is how we play true. ...characterized by the following values: Ethics, fair play and honesty [.....]
+“...it is the essence of Olympism; it is how we play true. ...characterized by the following values: Ethics, fair play and honesty [.....]
 Respect for rules and laws."

 WADAwatch must agree with WADA (at least its CODE Drafting Committee).

-must implicate the laboratories as they work under the CODE, ISL and IST, the ISO 17025:2005 laboratory standard, as well as the Declaration of Helsinki Ethical Principles for Medical Research Involving Human Subjects.
+Ethics, fair play, respect for rules and laws: these all must implicate the laboratories as they work under the CODE, ISL and IST, the ISO 17025:2005 laboratory standard, as well as the Declaration of Helsinki Ethical Principles for Medical Research Involving Human Subjects.

 In the body of the CODE...
 (Part two of this post)